 When it comes to your eyes, you don’t mess around.
 Safety first!
-You get your eyes examined regularly and carefully clean the prescription glasses or contact lenses prescribed by your eye doctor.
+You get your eyes examined regularly and carefully clean the prescription glasses or contact lenses prescribed by your optometrist.
 Still, have you ever been tempted to wear your lenses past their expiration date?

 Wearing contact lenses that have expired - or for longer than the prescribed amount of time - can be dangerous for your eyes and vision.
-Not following the instructions of your eye doctor and lens manufacturer raises the risk of everything from eye irritation to infections and corneal abrasions.
+Not following the instructions of your optometrist and lens manufacturer raises the risk of everything from eye irritation to infections and corneal abrasions.

 So if you find a batch of expired lenses in your drawer, or are thinking about wearing your daily disposable lenses for more than one day, think again.
 If your eyes are feeling uncomfortable when wearing your lenses, it’s important to replace them with a new pair as soon as possible.
 If any eye discomfort or problems persist, contact Orillia Eyewear & iCare today.